davepinch/pinchy.cc/content/topics/places/neighborhoods/new-york-city/staten-island/staten-island.md

 ---
 title: "Staten Island"
-burough of: New York City
+borough of: New York City
 island of:
   - New York City
   - New York